About the Centre

 - To develop a positive deaf identity.

 All children are different and all deaf children are different.
-At Hempland Primary School deaf children use a range of communication to communicate with their teachers, their hearing friends and their deaf friends.
+At Hempland Primary Academy deaf children use a range of communication to communicate with their teachers, their hearing friends and their deaf friends.
 Some children have British Sign Language (BSL) as their first language; others use speech as their first language.

 "We strive for all of our children to be happy confident communicators" Helen Martin ~ Senior Teacher for the Deaf and Hearing Support Team.